University of Rochester

 The Rochester Curriculum is flexible and reflects the true hallmarks of university life and learning: curiosity, competence, and community.
 There are no required subjects.
 Based on your unique interests and goals, you build your own education and learn what you love.
 You select a major in one of the three great disciplines of learning—humanities, natural sciences, or social sciences—and take a cluster of three related courses in each of the other two.

 What makes Rochester different?

 Your academic success is determined by more than courses or majors.
 During your college search process, remember this: many colleges are good, some are exceptional, but almost none offer you the freedom to create your own success.

 That freedom not only exists at the University of Rochester—it thrives.
-As a Rochester student—even as a freshman—you’ll have the freedom to conduct collaborative research with your classmates and professors.
+As a Rochester student—even as a first-year—you’ll have the freedom to conduct collaborative research with your classmates and professors.
 Research is performed in all areas, from laser energetics to brain imaging to the works of Elizabethan dramatists.
-Our 10:1 student-faculty ratio allows for focused investigation and in-depth learning in every field.
+Our 9:1 student-faculty ratio allows for focused investigation and in-depth learning in every field.
 Over 75% of students are involved in research.

 City of Rochester

 With Lake Ontario on its northern border, the scenic Finger Lakes tothe south, and more than a million people, Rochester is rated among the most livable cities in the United States.
-The City of Rochester is a dynamic mix of culture, commerce, and history.
+The city of Rochester is a dynamic mix of culture, commerce, and history.
 Cultural and recreational opportunities include museums, parks, orchestras, planetariums, theater companies, and professional sports teams.